Zumgugger/songtrainer/README.md

 ## Features

+- 🔐 **User Authentication**: Login/logout with session management and remember-me
+- 👥 **Multi-user Support**: Each user has their own repertoires and songs
+- 🛡️ **Admin Panel**: User management and progress tracking
 - 🎵 Track songs with title, artist, priority, and practice goals
 - ⭐ Master skills for each song (bassline, backing vocals, etc.)
 - 📊 Visual progress bars for practice count and skill mastery